Zhxx-R/E2E/README.md

 + You may want to use the position controller like traditional planners in real flight to make it compatible with your controller.
 You should change `plan_from_reference: False` to `True` at the end of `test_yopo_ros.py`.
 You can test the changes in simulation using the position controller: `roslaunch so3_quadrotor_simulator simulator_position_control.launch
 `

+## RKNN Deployment
+On the RK3566 clip (only 1 TOPS NPU), after deploying with RKNN and INT8 quantization, inference takes only about 20 ms (backbone: ResNet-14).
+The update of deployment on RK3566 or RK3588 is coming soon.

 ## Finally
 We are still working on improving and refactoring the code to improve the readability, reliability, and efficiency.
 For any technical issues, please feel free to contact me (lqzx1998@tju.edu.cn) 😀 We are very open and enjoy collaboration!